Pseudo-Plutarch: Works

 These works date to slightly later than Plutarch, but almost all of them date to late antiquity (3rd to 4th century AD).
 One pseudepigraphal philosophical work, De Fato (On Fate; included in editions of Plutarch's Moralia), is thought to be a 2nd-century Middle Platonic work.

-Stromateis (Στρωματεῖς, "Patchwork"), an important source for pre-Socratic philosophy, is also falsely ascribed to Plutarch.
+Stromateis (Στρωματεῖς, "Patchwork"), an important source for pre-Socratic philosophy, is also falsely ascribed by Eusebius to Plutarch.

-Some works ascribed to Plutarch are likely of medieval origin, such as the "Letter to Trajan".
+Some works ascribed to Plutarch are likely of medieval origin, such as the "Letter to Trajan.
 David Blank has recently (2011) shown that Pro Nobilitate was written by Arnoul Le Ferron (Arnoldus Ferronus) and first published in 1556.